7th Annual James Wilson Fellowship

 Washington, D.C., August 2-August 7, 2020

-In partnership with First Liberty Institute, Professor Hadley Arkes, joined by friends, will offer a seminar over six days in Washington, DC, on Natural Law and its bearing on our current law.
+Professor Hadley Arkes, joined by other distinguished scholars, will offer a seminar over six days in Washington, DC, on Natural Law and its bearing on our current law.
 The course will focus on discussing the central points of a jurisprudence of Natural Law, such as the classic connection between the “logic of morals” and the “logic of law,” the properties of moral truths and the principles of judgment, and how we would see certain landmark cases differently if they were viewed through the lens of Natural Law.
 Our main objective is to restore a moral coherence to our jurisprudence.
-JWI is proud to be collaborating with First Liberty Institute for this program.
-First Liberty Institute offers an excellent description of some of what makes this Fellowship so unique.